kevinpschaaf/enyo-wiki/Creating-Kinds.md

 				kind: enyo.Object
 			});

-* `constructor`: A function to call when a new instance is created.
-Actually stored on the prototype as `_constructor`.
+* `constructor`: A function to call when a new instance is created; it is actually stored on the prototype as `_constructor`.

 		// Create a function MyKind with a prototype, derived from enyo.Object.
 		// _constructor_ is called when an instance is created.